lyz-code/blue-book/docs/projects/projects.md

 system](https://alot.readthedocs.io/en/latest/configuration/hooks.html) is the
 perfect place to create the custom python scripts to process the different automatic workflows.

+## Switch to a better browser

+Firefox + Trydactil has it's limits, and Firefox has been following an ill path for a while, [qutebrowser](https://github.com/qutebrowser/qutebrowser) looks like the perfect replacement.

 ## Automating computer file management